 A good cook loves to share the recipe with others.
 As the children in our classroom have grown familiar with our books, they are now spending more time reading to each other.

 When a good cook finally has a recipe that is well loved by himself and the people he shares it with he will want to keep that recipe and use it over and over again.
 As I observe my students modeling the reading experience for each other and taking time to enjoy the reading experience with each other, I don’t worry about whether our books will be taken care of.
 I know that as long as my students are continuously building their understanding, appreciation and love for the books in our classroom, they will naturally want to take care of the books for me…

 Links to Grow on

-More than Just a Bag of Books by Ignite Learning with Conscious Discipline LLCThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+More than Just a Bag of Books by Ignite Learning with Conscious Discipline LLCThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!